Innoactive/ansible-innoactive-portal-role/README.md

   - _base_ Controls whether base services will be set up (Database, Message Queue, Mailserver)
   - _main_ Controls whether main Portal services will be set up (Django application / Backend)
   - _ssl_ Controls whether or not the Let's Encrypt service will be set up
-  - _reverse_proxy_ Controls whether or not the discovery portal service will be set up
+  - _reverse_proxy_ Controls whether or not to start the reverse proxy service
-  - _discovery_portal_ Controls whether or not to start the reverse proxy service
+  - _frontend_ Controls whether or not the Portal frontend will be set up
-  - _customization_ Controls whether or not the customization service for the discovery portal will be set up
+  - _customization_ Controls whether or not the Portal's customization service will be set up

 - _setup_tasks_ Controls whether or not to run any setup tasks like database migrations, collection of static files, etc.